 The Scoped Registries group displays a list of scoped registries already added to the current project on the left, and the details of the selected registry on the right.

-For detailed information about how to use and configure scoped registries with the Unity Package Manager, see the documentation on Scoped Registries.
+For detailed information about scoped registries, including how to use and configure them with the Unity Package Manager, see the documentation on Scoped Registries.

 Adding a new registry

 To add a new scoped registry to your project:

 Select the + button at the bottom of the list.
 A new entry appears as New Scoped Registry in the list and blank values for the details on the right and the Revert and Apply buttons change to Cancel and Save buttons.

 Enable the Enable Pre-release Packages setting to display pre-release packages in the Package Manager window.
 Pre-release packages appear with the tag in the list view and the tag in the details view, as a reminder of which packages will be released with the LTS version of the Editor.